 - By the time stamp of the document on the server it is hosted upon

-Under a link-based ranking system that doesn’t use age-based information, a document with less links to and from the document may rank lower than a document with more links to and from it.
+Under a link-based ranking system that doesn’t use age-based information, a document with fewer links to and from the document may rank lower than a document with more links to and from it.

-In a system which does use age-based information, if a document with less links can be determined to be newer, based upon the document inception date, it could possibly rank higher than an older document that has more links if it has a higher rate of growth of links.
+In a system that does use age-based information, if a document with fewer links can be determined to be newer, based upon the document inception date, it could possibly rank higher than an older document that has more links if it has a higher rate of growth of links.

 But too many links, coming too quickly to the newer document may also be a sign that some type of spamming is happening (See how Yahoo may handle this issue).